Lanchu2hen9/CCLanchuBlog/posts/AT2-Concept.md

 I think within my code, it is detecting where the mouse is within the respective axes.
 But I am not assigning the soundclips to the respective axes, that I think I am.

+For one of the elements, map the volume from 0 to 1.

 [Top ⬆︎](#)

 [^1]: Update its the 17th April 2025 Lanchu here, I am very tired.
 The sem broke me, before I broke it.